kaltura/developer-platform-docs/documentation/player-portal/android/playlist-android.md

 ```
 ## Playlist Events

-Application can add liseners to the follwing events
+Application can add listeners to the following events
-using these events app can react to UI cahanges for example.
+using these events application can react to UI changes for example.

 These events are defined in `PlaylistEvent` class.
 Please check the class for the event payload.